 Make sure to go to the end of one of the pathways to get a nice view of part of Chongqing.

-During the nighttime, at least when I was there, it was more calm, but showed a much different atmosphere.
+During the nighttime, at least when I was there, it was calmer, but showed a much different atmosphere.

 Ciqikou, or Porcelain Port, was one of my favourite places I went to while in Chongqing.
 It’s like an ancient town, where you can find shops selling handicrafts and souvenirs, grab something to eat at the many food places, or relax and enjoy one of your favourite beverages.